jni4net/jni4net/content/samples/circular/ReadMe.txt

 4) when you reach circular7/build7.cmd look into circular7/target
    there will be final products: circular.dll, circular.jar

 Whole sample flat looks like this.
+A uses B, B uses A.
+When we start A.main() we will get "m1 called" twice.
+Once from instance passed to C# and second from instance creadted in C#.

 --- Java ---